 Click on the thumbnail of the campus map to view it in actual size.

-The LMU Math and Science Building
+The LMU Hamilton Math and Science Building

-The Math and Natural Science building (MANS) is the largest building on the Lincoln Memorial University campus at 140,000 square feet.
+The Hamilton Math and Science Building is the largest building on the Lincoln Memorial University campus at 140,000 square feet.
 Completed in July 2012, the four story building is utilized by LMU’s College of Veterinary Medicine, DeBusk College of Osteopathic Medicine, Caylor School of Nursing, and undergraduate science programs.
-The MANS building houses 14 lecture halls including a 400-seat auditoria, several microscopy suites and over 4,600 square feet of research labs to enable faculty and students to engage in research activity.
+The Hamilton Math and Science Building houses 14 lecture halls including a 400-seat auditoria, several microscopy suites and over 4,600 square feet of research labs to enable faculty and students to engage in research activity.
 There is a large student lounge and dining area on the third floor, as well as plenty of break-out study rooms for students to use at their convenience.
 The building has complete wireless internet integration and full high definition and digital classrooms.

 The LMU Veterinary Medical Education Building

-The Veterinary Medical Education building is planned to be completed by Fall 2016.
+The Veterinary Medical Education building is planned to be completed by Fall 2017.
 This state-of-the-art building will encompass a large portion of the College of Veterinary Medicine’s curriculum.